Welcome to the Netflix Partner Help Center. Have a question or need help with an issue? Send us a ticket and we'll help you to a resolution.

 • Use ellipsis when a song continues in the background, but is no longer subtitled to give precedence to dialogue.

-• Punctuation: only question marks and exclamation marks preceded by a space should be used at the end of a line – no commas or periods.
+• Punctuation: only question marks and exclamation marks should be used at the end of a line – no commas or periods.
 Commas can be used within the lyric line, if necessary.

 18. Titles